Melatonin: benefits, dosage, contraindications

 Anti-inflammatory

-In animal research, it was reported that melatonin reduces acute exercise-induced cardiac inflammatory lesions.
+In animal research, melatonin has been reported to reduce exercise-induced cardiac inflammatory lesions.
 In human and laboratory research, melatonin appears to decrease levels of pro-inflammatory cytokines.
-Potential mechanisms of action may include inhibition of nitric oxide and malondialdehyde production (which is naturally present in tissues and is a manifestation of oxidative stress) or an increase in glutathione levels; inhibition of phospholipase A2 or NF-kappaB (a protein involved in the immune response and cellular stress response); or the regulation of mast cells.
+Potential mechanisms of action may include inhibition of nitric oxide and malondialdehyde production (which is naturally present in tissues and is a manifestation of oxidative stress) or an increase in glutathione levels; inhibition of phospholipase A2 or NF-kappaB (a protein involved in the immune response and the cellular stress response); or regulation of mast cells.
 However, some contradictory evidence from clinical research shows that melatonin may not have anti-inflammatory effects.
 In patients with rheumatoid arthritis, melatonin induced a pro-inflammatory response, increasing levels of certain inflammatory cytokines.

 Usages associés